Credit Cards 101

 Benefit programs: Many credit cards offer cash back or other rewards like airline miles.

-Protection: Credit cards offer a safe and secure way to pay.
+Protection: Credit cards may be a safer, more secure way to pay, offering more protections and the ability to dispute unauthorized charges.
 Laws like the Fair Credit Billing Act protect cardholders from fraudulent transactions.
 At Numerica, all cards are protected by Visa’s Zero Liability Policy, guaranteeing cardholders won’t be held responsible for unauthorized charges.
 Plus, some cards come with added benefits like cell phone protections and trip cancellation coverage.

 Cons